-Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium bead and powder coating per ASTM F1580
+Material: Titanium 6-aluminium 4-vanadium alloy per ASTM F136 with titanium bead and powder coating per

 The LogicalTM G-Series Acetabular Cup is hemispherical with an external titanium bead and powder coating and internal locking features for engaging the LogicalTM Acetabular Liner.
-The cup is available in no-hole and 3-hole variants to allow use of supplemental bone screws if required.
+The cup is available in no-hole and 3-hole variants to allow use of supplemental hone screws if required.
 Both variants include a threaded apical hole for insertion.
-The cup is intended for use without bone cement only.
+The cup is intended for use without bone cement and is intended for uncemented, press-fit fixation.